salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 **Docker Preparations**

-To dockerize the MVC application, we need the Dockerfile file, as you are familiar with, that we can encode it as follows.
+To dockerize the MVC applications, we need the Dockerfile file, as you are familiar with, that we can encode it as follows.

 **Dockerfile for sample-mvc-v1**